ChrisDionMF/UFT_integration/README.md

 # UFT_integration
-This will showcase UFT capabilities to integrate with UFT.
+This will showcase UFT capabilities.